sarbagyakafle/sarbagyakafle.github.io/_posts/2023-04-15-nyaya-sutra.md

 Reference:

-Gotama, Aksapada.
-The Nyaya Sutras of Gotama.
+Gotama, Aksapada. _The Nyaya Sutras of Gotama_.
 Translated by Satisa Chandra Vidyabhusana, Allahabad: The Panini Panini Ofice, 1913.